Online Graduate Certificate Program

 Important Dates – for information regarding registration and start dates for distance courses, please see here.

-Getting Started: Students may apply at any time.
-Requirements for the program include an undergraduate degree from an accredited institution and a completed application form.
+Getting Started: Requirements for this non-Degree program include an undergraduate degree from an accredited institution and a completed application.

 Benefits of learning online

 Boston University Online programs are filled with activities, animations, and simulations to ensure that students get the most out of their experience.
 Students participate actively in each course through a variety of means, including online discussions, quizzes, and assignments.

 Versatility is a key feature of Boston University Online courses and programs.
 Online course materials are available twenty-four hours a day, seven days a week, from any location.
 Which means that students can learn where and when it works best—for them.
 Each student determines which hours are best for studying, attending lectures, and completing assignments.
 Though students must complete course requirements within an established time frame, the actual hours spent meeting those requirements are mostly at the convenience of each individual.